paysdoc/ES6TypeScript/README.md

 ###### Terminal/nodejs/cmd
 If you have gulp installed globally just use: 'gulp <task>'.
-If you don't have gulp installed you can use npm: 'npm run gulp' || 'npm run gulp-no-ts'
+If you don't have gulp installed you can use npm: 'npm run gulp' || 'npm run gulp-no-ts'.

+_If you're having difficulties with gulp you can let your IDE compile the files and serve the app folder in localhost._

 ##Content
-*gulpfile.js*
-This file compiles and copies all src files to the distribution folder.

 #####tsconfig.json
 Options for the TypeScript compiler.